Astaraxia-Linux/Astral/README.md

 **Why not Python?**
 Because Python isn't installed in LFS unless *you* install it, and Astral must work before that.

+**Why not C?**
+Because C buys performance Astral does not need, while adding complexity Astral explicitly avoids.
+A C implementation would require careful memory management, a build system, and platform-specific assumptions.
+Astral’s goal is transparency and hackability during early bootstrap, not raw speed.

+**Why not Go?**
+Because Go requires a full toolchain and runtime that does not exist during LFS bootstrap.
+Astral is designed to work *before* higher-level languages are available.
+Go is suitable for optional post-bootstrap tooling, but not for Astral’s core.

 **Will Astral break your system?**
 Only if you intentionally ignore `$PKGDIR` rules, run untrusted recipes, or `rm -R glibc`.